Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Methodology

 The prediction rule of the beta-binomial prior is given by:

 where

-where $\len$ is number of unique parameters in $\vec{\theta}$, that is, the size of the partition.
+where $\lenj$ is \reviseAStwo{the} number of unique parameters in \reviseAStwo{$\theta_1, \ldots, \theta_j$, that is, the number of clusters sampled so far.
+A proof that the prediction rule leads to the desired joint distribution is given in Appendix~\refPredictionRuleProof. }

-The beta-binomial prior on the partitions and the induced prior on the number of inequalities are shown for different parameterizations in the middle column in Figure \ref{fig:prior-comparison}.
-For $\alpha = \beta = 1$, the beta-binomial distribution over the partitions has a characteristic U-shape (orange triangles).
+The beta-binomial prior on the partitions and the induced prior on the number of inequalities are shown for different parameterizations in the middle column in Figure~\ref{fig:prior-comparison}.
+For $\alpha = \beta = 1$, the beta-binomial distribution over the partitions has a characteristic U-shape \reviseAS{(dark blue upward triangles)}.
 This prior specification in turn implies a uniform prior on the number of inequalities.
 We follow \textcite{wilson2010bayesian} who, in the context of regression, suggested to set $\alpha = 1$ as a default so that the distribution over model size (here the number of inequalities) is nonincreasing, and to scale $\beta = \lambda K$ with the number of groups to force the prior to be monotonically decreasing, with a default of $\lambda = 1$ \parencite{wilson2010bayesian}.
-This is illustrated as the red line (leftward pointing triangles) in Figure \ref{fig:prior-comparison} using $\beta = 5$.
-In the multiple comparison case, we additionally investigate $\beta = {K \choose 2}$, which implies that the prior on the number of inequalities of individual models is nonincreasing, see Appendix~\ref{ap:decreasing-odds}.
-The purple line (upside-down triangles) in Figure \ref{fig:prior-comparison} shows a decreasing prior for $\beta = {5 \choose 2} = 10$.
-This prior assigns the least mass to models with an increasing number of inequalities compared to all others beta-binomial priors.
+This is illustrated as the \reviseAS{blue line} \reviseAS{(leftward triangles)} in Figure~\ref{fig:prior-comparison} using $\beta = 5$.
+In the multiple comparison case, we additionally investigate $\beta = \binom{K}{2}$, which implies that the prior on the number of inequalities of individual models is nonincreasing, see Appendix~\refAppDecrBb.
+The \reviseAS{light blue line} \reviseAS{(downward triangles)} in Figure~\ref{fig:prior-comparison} shows a decreasing prior for $\beta = \binom{5}{2} = 10$.
+This prior assigns the least mass to models with an increasing number of inequalities compared to all other beta-binomial priors.

-Figure \ref{fig:prior-comparison} shows that the DP prior makes a distinction that the beta-binomial is, by design, not making: while the beta-binomial prior assigns the same prior mass to partitions with the same number of (in)equalities, the DP prior assigns more mass to the partition with the larger cluster.
-For example, the beta-binomial does not distinguish between $\{\{\theta_1, \theta_2, \theta_3\}, \{\theta_4\}, \{\theta_5\}\}$ and $\{\{\theta_1, \theta_2\}, \{\theta_3, \theta_4\}, \{\theta_5\}\}$, while the DP assigns more mass to the former (see Figure \ref{fig:prior-comparison}).
-We return to this distinction in the discussion.
+Figure~\ref{fig:prior-comparison} shows that the DP prior makes a distinction that the beta-binomial is, by design, not making: while the beta-binomial prior assigns the same prior mass to partitions with the same number of equalities, the DP prior assigns more mass to the partition with the larger cluster.
+For example, the beta-binomial does not distinguish between $\{\{\theta_1, \theta_2, \theta_3\}, \{\theta_4\}, \{\theta_5\}\}$ and $\{\{\theta_1, \theta_2\}, \{\theta_3, \theta_4\}, \{\theta_5\}\}$, while the DP assigns more mass to the former (see Figure~\ref{fig:prior-comparison}).
+We return to this distinction in \reviseAStwo{Section \ref{sec:prior_comparison2} and} the discussion.